jiipeezz/Router-cfg-automation/thesis.md

 print(serial)		#works as expected.
 ```

-First we put the command that prints router's serial number into cmd variable.
+First the command that prints router's serial number is put into cmd variable.
 When the command runs, all of its output will be stored in ssh_stdout variable.
-Variable outp is used to store values of ssh_stdout in a tuple, after which we choose the first and only item that is the serial number.
+Variable outp is used to store values of ssh_stdout in a tuple, after which we the first and only item that is the serial number is chosen.

 > ![serialno2](img/get_serial.png)